How to set the Zoom Immersive View during meetings

 How to use the Immersive View feature

-Immersive View is enabled by default for all free and Pro accounts.
-It can be enabled via the web portal for all other account types.
+Immersive View is on by default for all free and Pro accounts.
+You can also enable it via the web portal for all other account types.

-- Check if yours has been enabled or enable it.
+1. Check if yours is already on or enable it.
 Do the following:

 Go to Settings > Meetings > InMeeting (advanced) > Immersive View.